 Two miles to the north is Pulau Kalampunian, a large sandy cay surrounded by reef.
 On the northeastern side of the cay, at our anchorage GPS position, is a small bay with good holding on sand in 10 metres.
 Take care to avoid the fringing reef and rocks lurking just below the surface at low tides.

 The bay offers good snorkelling accessible from the sand spit beach.
 Further north from here is Pulau Borong, known locally as ‘Snake Island’.
 This is where scores of sea serpents (banded krait) migrate ashore to copulate.
-Signs warn of entry onto the island, but a guided tour is available from the resort on Tiga.
+Signs warn of entry onto the island, but a guided tour is available from the National Park Headquarters or resort on Tiga.

 30 miles from Sutera Harbour